fxru/pmundaphon/description/pmundaphon.md

 Vowel length is not consistent and seems to relflex prosodic principles in individual languages, if not bias of the researcher that expects phonological vowel length disctinctions in South Asian languages.

 Syllable weight needs to be reconstructed

+a e o i u ɛ ɔ ɨ ə

 ### pMunda _\*a_